🍷 Exclusive Deals Active — Save Up to $100 on Your First Shipment | See All Deals →

 Is a Coravin Worth It?
 The Complete Buyer’s Guide

 A Coravin threads a hollow needle through a wine cork, draws out a glass using argon pressure, and lets the cork reseal naturally — leaving the remaining wine preserved indefinitely.
-After three years of regular use, here is an honest assessment of when it's worth buying, which model to choose, and what nobody tells you about the running costs.
+After three years of regular use, here is an honest assessment.

 Published: March 27, 2026